 Robert: “Yeah, all them books they make you read seem like a buncha damn hooey to me.
 Ain’t no better education than military service and a farm to work.
 War and toil on the field make the man.”

 Thomas and Robert began to immerse themselves in each other’s life stories.
 Thomas told him about all of his perilous adventures in the wilderness, his animals, and his life back home.
 Robert talked about his gallant war stories, his children, and his lovely wife.
 Midnight was near.
-At one point, the conversation became quite philosophical, as the two very different men offered each other unique perspectives towards life.
+At one point, the conversation became quite philosophical, as the two very different men offered each other their own wisdom.
+Robert treated Thomas like an adult, and this delighted the young man.
+Thomas despised all of the authority figures in school that lumped him in with the other students who were dull and shallow.

 Robert: “Son, I’ve been meaning to request an itsy bitsy little favor.”